Protecting Your Timber Deck From Termites

 To help you build the granny flat of your dreams, we’ve put together a list of excellent ideas, so check them out:

 As the name suggests, an attached granny flat is constructed in continuation with the main property to create a seamless look.
 However, even though both dwellings have a common wall, they aren’t connected through an entryway.
-It is also possible to extend your timber deck and separate your entrance from the home.
+Extending your timber deck and separating your entrance from the home is also possible.

-An attached granny flat can easily be built if you have an extra large-sized room in your house.
-Just seal the door to that room, and create a separate entryway; brownie points if there is a separate staircase too!
+An attached granny flat can easily be built with an extra large-sized room in your house.
+Just seal the door to that room and create a separate entryway; brownie points if there is a separate staircase, too!

 Moving on with our list, we present JADU or Junior ADU, a portion of the primary home converted into a granny flat.
 This is mainly done so that both dwellings can share a kitchen.
 It can be up to 500 square feet large with 150 square feet of egress and ingress area.

-A JADU can also have a separate bathroom and kitchen, provided there’s enough space to install reasonably-sized cabinets and storage units.
+A JADU can also have a separate bathroom and kitchen, providing space to install reasonably-sized cabinets and storage units.
 The power outlet shouldn’t be more than 240 volts for user safety.
 You can rent out these dwellings, but owner-occupancy is mandatory.

 Next up is the most efficient and convenient granny flat design - a converted garage.
 Instead of treating your garage as a storeroom and shoving junk, you can declutter and transform it into a liveable and rentable space.
 It’ll be easy on your pockets because you won’t need to build a separate building from scratch.